Meet the team

 It is Christopher’s goal to increase wellbeing practices in the early education setting and is excited to be developing programs that do just that.

-Tara Hill is the senior facilitator at Phoenix Support for Educators.
-Her experience in the profession started 17 years ago as an educator and nominated supervisor.
+Tara Hill is the inspiring multi-tasking senior facilitator at Phoenix Support for Educators.
+Her experience in the profession started in 2003 as an educator and nominated supervisor.
 Tara's strength based coaching skills are exceptional.
-Tara oversees the Ultimate Phoenix Support Program and delivers workshops around educational program and practice, and learning environments.
+Tara oversees The Online Teacher's and Educator's Symposium (TOTES) and delivers workshops around educational program and practice, documentation, and learning environments.

 Megan Daley is passionate about children’s literature and sharing it with young and old alike.
 She firmly believes that YA literature is far better than adult literature and that picture books are works of art which should adorn the walls of art galleries and libraries.
 She blogs about all things literary, library and tech at www.childrensbooksdaily.com.